Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates: SED modelling impact on the redshift distribution means and scatters

-The `Salpeter IMF' component (second row of Figures \ref{fig:tortorelli_2024_figure10} and \ref{fig:tortorelli_2024_figure11}) has instead a slightly different behaviour.
-Since we have seen in Figure~\ref{fig:tortorelli_2024_figure8} that the `Salpeter IMF' has a strong impact on the $i$-band magnitude and thus selection, this component in the \textit{Fixed SMF} case (circle-shaped points) selects a very different sample of objects with respect to the fiducial ones, thereby biasing the mean redshift of the tomographic bins well beyond the Stage IV requirements.
-Upon matching the total number of galaxies selected to the fiducial model (\textit{Fitted SMF} and \textit{Fitted SMF of (type,z)} cases), the impact is strongly mitigated in every tomographic bin in such a way that for the highest degree of SED mismodelling compensation (\textit{Fitted SMF of (type,z)}) we have consistency with the fiducial model within the weak lensing requirements on the redshift mean in every tomographic bin.
+The `Salpeter IMF' component (second row of Figs. \ref{fig:tortorelli_2024_figure10} and \ref{fig:tortorelli_2024_figure11}) has instead a slightly different behaviour.
+Since we have seen in Figs. \ref{fig:tortorelli_2024_figure4} and \ref{fig:tortorelli_2024_figure8} that the `Salpeter IMF' has a strong impact on the $i$-band magnitude and thus selection, this component in the `Fixed SMF' case (circle-shaped points) selects a very different sample of objects with respect to the fiducial ones, thereby biasing the mean redshift of the tomographic bins well beyond the Stage IV requirements.
+Upon matching the total number of galaxies selected to the fiducial model (`Fitted SMF' and `Fitted SMF of (type,z)' cases), the impact is strongly mitigated in every tomographic bin in such a way that for the highest degree of SED mis-modelling compensation (`Fitted SMF of (type,z)' case) we have consistency with the fiducial model within the weak lensing requirements on the redshift mean in every tomographic bin.
 The impact of the `Salpeter IMF' component on the redshift scatter with respect to the fiducial model is always at least within the clustering requirements.
-Also in this case, the highest degree of SED mismodelling compensation (\textit{Fitted SMF of (type,z)}) makes this component consistent with the fiducial model within the weak lensing requirements.
+Also in this case, the highest degree of SED mis-modelling compensation (`Fitted SMF of (type,z)' case) makes this component consistent with the fiducial model within the weak lensing requirements.

-The results for the IMF show that fitting the SMF in order to match the observed abundance of galaxies to compensate for any possible IMF-related SED mismodelling is crucial to obtain redshift distribution estimates that are not biased beyond the requirements set by Stage IV surveys.
+The results for the IMF show that fitting the SMF in order to match the observed abundance of galaxies to compensate for any possible IMF-related SED mis-modelling is crucial to obtain redshift distribution estimates that are not biased beyond the requirements set by Stage IV surveys.
+This is motivated by the fact that changing the IMF mostly impacts the abundance of low mass stars, but it is well known that low mass stars dominate the stellar mass and the number of stars in a galaxy, while contributing only a few percent to the bolometric light \citep{Conroy2013}.
+Fitting the SMF and matching the abundances effectively removes the difference in stellar mass distribution within a sample of galaxies caused by the different adopted IMF.